SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ### On Ajax

 He bestrides the land like one of history's great conquerors.
-A combination of ambition, courage, and study created a master tactician in command of a massive army collecting countless priceless treasures-and no one to stand in his way.
+A combination of ambition, courage, and study created a master tactician in command of a massive army collecting countless priceless treasures—and no one to stand in his way.

 #### By Might and Merit

 Ajax the Invincible has earned his title.
 He graduated top of his class at Capital's military academy, and then immediately launched into a campaign across his homeland of Phaedros.
 At his side was his advisor Mortum, a nefarious wizard who guided Ajax in the footsteps of the Caelian Empire's conquests before them.

 Together, Ajax and Mortum went on to subjugate and enlist hamlet after town after city after territory with little standing in their way.
-When they successfully returned the Chrysopolis-an ancient flying sky-elf city-to the sky, and their accomplishments literally rose above the country-no one could ignore their might any longer.
+When they successfully returned the Chrysopolis—an ancient flying sky-elf city—to the sky, and their accomplishments literally rose above the country—no one could ignore their might any longer.

 #### Treasures Abound